A special departure to one of Papua New Guinea’s most important tribal events, the Mount Hagen Cultural Show

 Day 4 Arrive in Port Moresby and transfer for your flight to Mount Hagen, capital of the Western Province in the upper Wahgi Valley.
 First contact was only made with the Melpa people of the Wahgi Valley in 1933, they were amongst the world's first horticulturists and in many ways their lifestyle remains unchanged.
 Transfer for an overnight at Rondon Ridge, perched high on Mount Kuta, with incredible views over the valley.
 Guided nature walk followed by a film show, cocktail and welcome dinner.
 (L, D)

-Days 9 & 10 Two full days are spent at the Mount Hagen show - world famous for its colour, culture and vibrancies.
+Days 10 Enjoy a full day at the Mount Hagen show - world famous for its colour, culture and vibrancies.
 It is a truly spectacular event.
 The diversity of the coastal, lowlands and highlands sing-sing groups at the Hagen Show reflects the incredible diversity of Papua New Guinea's landscape - an unforgettable experience.
 (B, L, D)

 Day 11 Fly to Rabaul via Port Moresby.
 On the island of East New Britain, Rabaul has a colourful and explosive past.
 It was a base for Japanese operations in the South Pacific during WWII and was largely destroyed in 1994 by Mount Tavurvur, when Kokopo became the new capital.
 Take the short drive to Kokopo Beach Bungalows for a four night stay.
 Enjoy the tropical setting, the location is picture perfect, overlooking turquoise blue waters, reefs and framed by six volcanoes.
 (B, L, D)